 Coming up with an effective disaster recovery strategy is a prerequisite for any business today.
 The challenge that businesses will face is just how much they may have to pay for such a strategy.
 How do you create resilience in your network without breaking the bank?
 Well, a great way to do it is to move towards cloud services.

-With a platform like Windows 365, you can free yourself from having to use disaster recovery plans that require you to build redundancies into everything thus pushing up your expenses.
+With a platform like Windows 365, you can free yourself from having to use disaster recovery plans that require you to build redundancies into everything.
+And they drive up your expenses.
 Having a Cloud PC will keep your data securely on the cloud without having to purchase two of everything.

-When looking at having your data stored on the Microsoft Cloud, it’s safe to say that there aren’t too many places that even come close to that level of security.
+When looking at your data storage on the Microsoft Cloud, it’s safe to say there aren’t too many places that even come close to that level of security.
 And even for organizations that may want to establish this level of security on-site, it’s not easy.
 Or cheap.

 Most businesses simply don’t have the necessary staff or financial resources to have the kind of on-site security that companies like Microsoft can provide.
 Moreover, having your data stored in multiple, geo-independent data centers gives you the kind of availability that businesses need.